joncady/monitoodApp/README.md

-# Nonitood React Native App
+# Monitood React Native App
 Mobile App built in React Native for T-Mobile Hacksgiving 2018.
 I developed this with a team from my university!